 The group discussed the limited number of providers of economic scenario generators in use in the Lloyd’s market.
 The discussion considered whether Lloyd’s should consider centralising the validation of the main providers, alleviating this work to some extent for the market participants.
 A common counterpoint was that each syndicate would need to consider its own risk profile.
 Whilst a wholly centralised exercise would not be plausible, key characteristics which are consistent across the market could be considered for a centralised review.

-We would like to thank all of those who participated in the discussion for sharing invaluable insights across the market, and we look forward our next roundtable.
+We would like to thank all of those who participated in the discussion for sharing invaluable insights across the market, and we look forward to our next roundtable.

 If you are interested in taking part in future capital modelling and validation roundtable events, please contact Julien to express your interest.